umd-mith/sga/docs/shared-canvas.md

   width : "..."
   height: "..."
   label : "..."
+  resources: [
+    # annotation lists
+  ]
 }
 ```

 ### Zones

-A zone is an area of a canvas that can be the target of annotations, including
+A zone is an area of a canvas that can be the target of annotations,
-other zones.
-A zone has many of the same properties as a canvas since it plays
+including other zones.
+A zone has many of the same properties as a canvas
-the role of one for annotations targeting them.
+since it plays the role of one for annotations targeting them.

 The easiest way to manage the height and width of a zone is to make it the
 same as the area targeted on the canvas by the annotation mapping the zone